Kimamaya by Odin

 Niseko's Position in Japan's Resort Accommodation Map

-Kimamaya by Odin sits in the latter category.
+Kimamaya by Odin sits in that category.
 Properties in that tier tend to attract guests for whom the lodge itself is part of the reason to visit, not merely somewhere to sleep between runs.
 That distinction becomes more meaningful in the shoulder seasons, when Niseko's summer hiking, cycling, and hot spring circuit draws a different traveler entirely.
 A property with a strong design identity functions year-round in a way that a purely ski-focused operation cannot.

 For travelers building a broader Japan itinerary, Niseko represents a particular kind of counterpoint to the country's urban luxury circuit.
 Hotels like the Bvlgari Hotel Tokyo or HOTEL THE MITSUI KYOTO operate within dense, culturally saturated city environments.
 Niseko's appeal is structural removal from that density, and a property like Kimamaya by Odin is designed to make the removal feel intentional rather than merely geographic.